dieterich-lab/rp-bp/docs/usage-instructions.md

 * `genome_base_path`.
 The path to the output directory for the transcript fasta and ORFs
 * `genome_name`.
 A descriptive name to use for the created files
 * `ribosomal_index`.
 The base output path for the Bowtie2 index of the ribosomal sequence
+* `star_index`.
+The base output path for the STAR index for the reference genome sequence.
+This STAR index *does not* include the transcript annotations.
+They will be incorporated later while running the specific samples.

 * [`orf_note`].
 An additional description used in the filename of the created ORFs
 * [`start_codons`].
 A list of strings that will be treated as start codons when searching for ORFs. default: [`ATG`]
 * [`stop_codons`].
 A list of strings that will be treated as stop codons when searching for ORFS. default: [`TAA`, `TGA`, `TAG`]
-* [`sjdb_overhang`].
-The value to use for splice junction overlaps when constructing the STAR index. default: 50

 * [`ignore_parsing_errors`].
 If this key is in the config file with any value, then transcript headers which do not parse correctly will be skipped.
 A warning is printed for each header skipped in this manner.
 Otherwise, the program will report the parsing error and quit. default: False